Oxone

 Oxone is the triple salt 2KHSO5*KHSO4*K2SO4.
 For almost all applications, the active ingredient in this compound is potassium peroxymonosulfate, KHSO5.
 The triple salt has a longer shelf-life than potassium peroxymonosulfate, but releases the same peroxymonosulfate anion upon dissolution.

+One advantage of oxone from an industrial point of view is that its dangerous goods classification tends to be Corrosive (Class 8) rather than Oxidising (Class 5).
+This makes it easier and cheaper to transport compared to other persulfate salts.

 Synthesis and structure

-The triple salt is produced from peroxysulfuric acid, which is generated in situ by combining fuming sulfuric acid (oleum) and hydrogen peroxide.
-Careful neutralization of this solution with potassium hydroxide allows the crystallization of the triple salt.
+The triple salt is produced via peroxysulfuric acid, which is generated in situ from sulfuric acid (oleum) and hydrogen peroxide and with potassium hydroxide.
 X-ray crystallography confirms the triple salt formulation, revealing hydrogen-bonding network that entraps the persulfate anion.
 The O-O distance is 1.458(2) Å, as found in H_{2}O_{2}.

 The purity of Oxone can be determined by iodometric titration.
 Heavy metal salts catalyze the decomposition of the title compound, based on reporting on its triple salt formulation.
 An estimated 43-45% of it, by weight, of which 5.2% active oxygen is theoretically possible, and 4.7% was typically observed.
 In 2012, a review was reporting the KHSO5 estimate to be "about 50% per mole" of triple salt.)
 The stability advantage notwithstanding (see following), methods were developed to deliver a forms of the title compound that required smaller amounts in reactions, and this was achieved on large scale in 2002 via preparations of purified KHSO5·H2O.